Why does Arlington County produce a population and jobs forecast?

 Does Arlington project Students?

 Yes, Arlington Public Schools projects students.
-Arlington’s population and forecasting process, managed by the department of Community Planning, Housing & Development (CPHD), forecasts population, households, housing units, and employment; it does not forecast students.
+Arlington’s population and forecasting process, managed by CPHD, forecasts population, households, housing units, and employment; it does not forecast students.

 How accurate is Arlington County’s forecast?